firemountain/basic-meteor-app/README.md

 ```

-## fields we want to out put into the html template from example #1
+## fields we want to use in our html template from example #1
+* note, here i am showing just which data is relevant to the UI.
 ```
 - images.standard_resolution.url: "https://scontent.cdninstagram.com/t51.2885-15/s640x640/sh0.08/e35/18812563_1535883333122449_2135064342041722880_n.jpg"
 - caption.created_time: "1496553260",